glee73/fuud/README.md

   convolutional neural networks.
 This part would be the hardest to implement because we might not have the depth of knowledge in ML needed.

+TA Approval (dlichen): I think this could be a good idea if you really focused on playlist recommendation algorithms.
+So maybe contingent on this recommender algorithm being sufficiently complex.

+No need to resubmit.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_